The Offence of Trespass in Victoria, Australia

 See our case studies for a case involving Trespass.

-Require Further Advice and or Representation?
+Require Further Advice and or Representation for an allegation of Trespass?